 Overview of the GCSE Curriculum

-In January of Year 11 students have free choice from one of seven starting points for their externally set assignment.
-A further practical project with a preparation period culminates in 10 hours of unaided supervised time in which they will create a personal response.
-The art examination is often a highly enjoyable experience being able to sit and create over a sustained period of time.
+In January of Year 11, students have free choice from one of seven starting points for their externally set assignment.
+A further practical project with a preparation period culminates in 10 hours of unaided supervised time, during which they create a personal response.
+The art controlled test is often a highly enjoyable experience, giving students the opportunity to sit and create over a sustained period of time.